App version: 0.1.0

 2. See if Your Business Is a Good Candidate for a Line of Credit

-Generally, the less risk you present as a borrower, the better terms and rates you’ll receive.
+Generally, the less risk you present as a borrower, the better business loan terms and rates you’ll receive.
 Here are some of the factors lenders may consider when weighing your application for a business line of credit:

 • Credit score: Check your personal and business credit scores.
 The higher your score, the better options you may have regarding credit limits and interest rates.